FAQs for Students

 If you are sending a draft for asynchronous feedback, then please send your assignment sheet along with your 3 major concerns about your writing.
 Please send us .doc or .docx files that are attached to your e-mail (not file shared).

-9. What will we do during the synchronous appointment?
+- What will we do during a real-time tutoring session?